psbsgic/rabbitai/docs/installation.rst

 Caching Thumbnails
 ------------------

-This is an optional feature that can be turned on by activating it's feature flag on config:
+This is an optional feature that can be turned on by activating its feature flag on config:

 .. code-block:: python